akeneo/pim-api-docs/content/getting-started/from-identifiers-to-uuid-7x/welcome.md

 ## Why do we do that?

 A PIM used to contain one and only identification: the so-called field `identifier` (the only `pim_catalog_identifier` attribute of the whole product).
-In Serenity, this field value is the SKU (Stock Keeping Unit) of the product, but what if you need to identify your product with several product identifiers (SKU, EAN, GTIN,...)?
+In Serenity, this field value is the main identifier of the product.
+You can now change your main identifier and choose another identifier attribute instead of the SKU.
-Adding classic fields won't do the job: you need a kind of identifier field for each product.
-And how will you identify your product if its SKU has changed?
+But what if the main identifier for your catalog changes overtime?
+What if you would like to transition from the SKU to an EAN as the main identifier for example?
+The identifiers on your products would then change and this why we recommend using our UUID API endpoints.
+The product UUID (for Universally Unique Identifier) allows every product on the PIM to have a unique and immutable way to identify it.

 That's the purpose of the brand-new product UUID feature.